 Approval by the FCA in this context refers only to approval under the Act and does not in any way indicate or suggest endorsement or approval of the Trust as an investment.

 Base Currency

-The base currency of the Trust is Pounds Sterling of the United Kingdom or such other currency as may be the lawful crrency of the UK from time to time.
+The base currency of the Trust is Pounds Sterling or such other currency as may be the lawful currency of the UK from time to time.